The full syntax of the

 If your keymap directory has a file called

-BACKLIGHT_ENABLE option, which would cause it to be off).
-You want your particular keymap to not have the debug console, so you make a file called
+BACKLIGHT_ENABLE = yes.
+You want your particular keyboard to not have the backlight, so you make a file called

 BACKLIGHT_ENABLE = no.